 You might think algorithms are quite new and that they arrived with modern computers.
 Actually, you would be wrong.
 Algorithms have existed for thousands of years; the Greeks used algorithms to find prime numbers, and Arabic mathematician al-Kindi was using algorithms to break codes.

 Furthermore, algorithms in computing are far from being a new innovation.
 For that we should thanks the brilliant Alan Turing.
 In 1936 his paper on the beginnings of computer science included the concept of computer algorithms.
-And in 1952 he published a series of algorithms that look to understand pattern formations in nature. neither in maths or in computing, algorithms are nothing new.
+And in 1952 he published a series of algorithms that look to understand pattern formations in nature.
+So, in maths or in computing, algorithms are nothing new.
 And they’re very much at the core of how a computer works.

 Why do we use algorithms in Artificial Intelligence?